Logo

 • Customizable Execution Flow: The framework allows for the customization of the test execution flow.
 Testers can design and modify test scripts to fit the specific needs of different test scenarios or application functionalities.

-• Reporting and Logging: The Hybrid-Driven Framework includes robust reporting and logging mechanisms.
-Detailed logs capture the execution steps and results, and comprehensive reports provide insights into test coverage and the health of the application.
+• Reporting and Logging: The Hybrid-Driven Framework includes comprehensive reporting and logging mechanisms.
+Detailed logs capture the execution steps and results, and thorough reports provide insights into test coverage and the health of the application.

 • External Configuration: Configuration settings are stored externally, allowing for easy modification without altering the test scripts.
-This includes settings such as environment configurations, browser types, and other parameters.
+Externalized config includes settings such as environment configurations, browser types, and other parameters.

-• Integration with CI/CD: The Hybrid-Driven Framework supports integration with Continuous Integration/Continuous Deployment (CI/CD) pipelines, ensuring that automated tests seamlessly integrate into the development process.
+• Integration with CI/CD: The Hybrid-Driven Framework supports integration with Continuous Integration/Continuous Deployment (CI/CD) pipelines, ensuring that automated tests integrate smoothly into the development process.

 Advantages